History Of Public Footwear

 Middle Ages for Modern Times:

-During the Middle Ages, the use of shoes was publicly more common - especially in Europe.
+During the Middle Ages, the use of shoes was more common, especially in Europe.
 But:

 The poor often used to walk barefoot, especially in hot areas.

-The shoes were expensive, handmade by the coballists and often worn until they divorced.
+The shoes were expensive, handmade by the cobblers and often worn until they were torn.

-In cold areas, the shoes became more necessary to survive.
+In cold areas, shoes became more necessary to survive.

-By renaissance and early modern age (the 1500-1700s), the shoes became publicly more standardized and square based:
+By the Renaissance and early modern age (the 1500-1700s), the shoes became publicly more standardized and square-based:

 Barappan was wearing heels and ornate slippers.